Back to Home

 Fiqhi Implementation

 Reflects the standard of human perception heavily preferred in the Shafi'i and Hanbali schools.
-They rely on certitude (Yaqeen) that the Sun has measurably shifted out of the Zenith.
+They rely on certitude (Yaqeen) that the sun has physically and measurably shifted downward out of the Zenith.

 Astronomical Reality